Pairing Wine with Summer Fruits and Vegetables

 • Watermelon, strawberries, red plums and blackberries are flavors frequently encountered in rosés made from any grape variety or combination of them.
 So, rosé is a killer compliment to salads with fresh fruits, like a watermelon and feta salad.
 For straight-up salads like a watermelon and feta, I prefer the Vintner’s Reserve Rosé.

 • Rosé is frequently pale pink, but it can also be richly colored.
 Remember the color matching principle here, but also remember that just because a rosé is dark in color doesn’t mean its sweet.
 In fact, fewer and fewer rosés are sweet these days.
-If you toss some protein into your salad or if you are just looking for some more flavor dynamism, opt for the Grand Reserve Rosé.
+If you toss some protein into your salad or if you are just looking for some more flavor dynamism, opt for our Jackson Estate Rosé.

 • Dry rosés are super food-friendly and do an impressive job of spanning the bridge between white and red wine styles.